Best Jobs for Retirees

 18. Become a restaurant host

-If you’ve been out and about at restaurants lately, you'll know that they’d love seasoned personnel, and retirees fit that bill.
+If you’ve been out and about at restaurants lately, you'll know that they love seasoned personnel, and retirees fit that bill.

-If you’re not one to keep food orders straight or carry trays of hot food, consider becoming a restaurant host.
+If you’re not one to keep food orders straight or carry heavy trays of hot food, consider becoming a restaurant host instead.
 Here, you’ll take reservations, meet and greet diners, and more.
 The average pay is $15 an hour, according to ZipRecruiter.
-However, some restaurants offer higher pay and bonuses to lure employees.
-Perks include free food in some restaurants.
-You may also take part in sharing tips.
+However, some restaurants offer higher pay, a portion of tips and bonuses to lure you in.
+Perks also include free food in some restaurants.
 And if you’re in resort areas, jobs may be even more plentiful.
-So might the perks.
-Based on recent job postings on ZipRecruiter, the job market for hosts in Panama City, FL and the surrounding area is very active.
+So might be the perks.
+And, if you've always dreamt of traveling the world on a big boat, become a host or hostess aboard a cruise ship.
+Check out Cruise Discover to find out how.

 19. Become a bartender